Git for Collaboration

 git switch main

-git switch alice-temperature
+git switch catherine-temperature

 Important rule: Commit or stash your changes before switching branches!